minnukota381/Fish-Pond-Monitoring-UI/README.md

-# Smart Pond Monitoring System
+# IoT Based Smart Pond Monitoring System

 Welcome to the **Smart Pond Monitoring System** — an IoT-based platform for intelligent aquatic ecosystem management.
 This system provides real-time insights, precision control, and data-driven decision-making to optimize the health of your pond.